 When your compost is over 7pH, the most straightforward method is to add more acidic materials, such as pine needles or oak leaves, to the mix to help bring the pH level down.
 Since composting is an aerobic process, a lack of oxygen will help anaerobic bacteria to proliferate and make the compost more acidic.

 One of the reasons we’ve mentioned before could be what’s slowing your composting down - and here are other elements to consider, so you can adjust accordingly:

 One easy way to speed up the process is adding in smaller and finer elements that will decompose faster.
-You can also read here about other ways to speed up your composting process.

 This composting problem links back to our previous point.
 It might be that you haven’t waited long enough for everything to decompose; or that there are larger elements in your compost that are taking their own, sweet time to decompose.
 You can help this process by breaking up smaller pieces of scraps before adding them to your compost.
-You can also make or buy a compost sieve to help sift through the larger pieces.

 All in all, we recommend to not stress too much over the specific measurements of all these elements.
 Every experienced gardener will tell you that it takes time to perfect these processes, so don’t sweat it if you’re running into issues here and there.
 Just return to this article ;) and don’t give up!
 You’re taking a huge step towards helping the Earth be a better place to live.